couchbase/docker/enterprise/couchbase-server/4.0.0/README.md

 └─────────────────────────────────────────┘  └─────────────────────────────────────────┘
 ```

-* Difficult to achieve with plain vanilla Docker, as there is no native way to allow each container unrestricted access to the internal IPs of containers running on other hosts.
+* This deployment scenario is difficult to achieve with plain vanilla Docker, as there is no native way to allow to each container unrestricted access to the internal IPs of containers running on other hosts.
-* There are software networking layers such as [Flannel](https://github.com/coreos/flannel "Flannel") and [Weave](https://github.com/weaveworks/weave "Weave"), but it is beyond the scope of this README to cover how those might be configured.
+* There are software networking layers such as [Flannel](https://github.com/coreos/flannel "Flannel") and [Weave](https://github.com/weaveworks/weave "Weave"), but it is beyond the scope of this README to explain how those might be configured.
-* This is not a particularly useful deployment scenario for either testing or production use, you are better off checking out the various [cloud hosting scenarios](https://github.com/couchbase/docker/wiki#container-specific-cloud-hosting-platforms) available.
+* This deployment scenario is not particularly useful either for testing or production.
+You will be better off checking out the various available [cloud hosting scenarios](https://github.com/couchbase/docker/wiki#container-specific-cloud-hosting-platforms).

 ## Cloud environments